robin-mm/lcars-lx/README.md

 # LCARS-LX
 A free, responsive tumblr theme based on ST:VOY, TNG &amp; DS9 - LCARS, optimized for mobile devices.

-Both files in this current repository are the of same content.

-One is .html - the other .txt (which will open with any text editor - e.g. notepad).

 To install this theme on tumblr

 1. Go to the edit theme section.